 They also discovered that servers viewed well-dressed men as more likely to leave good tips than their female counterparts.
 Casually-dressed men faced more scrutiny — they were viewed as the least likely of any group to leave good tips for the server.

 “Everyone uses first impressions to make snap judgements,” says Kim in a statement.“For servers, especially busy servers, they often have to make decisions about how to best devote their time and energy, so they look for ways to identify which customers will reward them the most for their service.
 The more professionally dressed a customer is, the more likely a server is to stereotype them as a good tipper, regardless of their race or gender.”

 Who leaves the best tips for restaurant servers?

 The study also found that well-dressed men were more likely to be better tippers than women.
 Men who were dressed as if they were running out to hang out with buddies were viewed as the the least likely of any group to leave larger tips.

 Also, regardless of race, well-dressed men were identified as more likely to leave good tips compared to women, while casually dressed men were seen as the least likely of any group to leave good tips.

+Kathleen Kim, the student who co-authored the study, notes that the research may come especially in handy for restaurant managers and owners when it’s time to train new servers.
 “It is clear that restaurant servers use stereotypes and first impressions to determine which customers will receive good service,” she says.
 “These findings show restaurant managers the importance of proper training for servers so all customers receive good service.
 This study also shows potential issues with the tipping culture that exists in American restaurants.
 While the tipping culture can motivate servers to provide quality service to some customers, it may result in unequal service for others.”